SmartX-Team/Omniverse/README.md

 In addition, each of these folders includes a **`deprecated/`** subfolder, where older or no longer maintained items are placed.

-For any **Kubernetes (K8S) deployment YAML files** or other infrastructure-related files, please refer to our external repository at the following link (URL to be added).
+For any **Kubernetes (K8S) deployment YAML files** or other infrastructure-related files, please refer to our external repository at the following link [K8S Repo](https://github.com/SmartX-Team/twin-datapond).

+Please be aware that backend server-related code is currently distributed across both the `backend/` folder and the K8S repository.
+When working with server components, make sure to check both locations for relevant code and configurations.

 ---